Setting the Stage: Text-Driven Scene-Consistent Image Generation: Extended Details on Evaluation Metrics and User Study

 \item \textbf{Scene Alignment:} \begin{quote} \textit{Select all images from candidates 1--4 that remain consistent with the reference scene.} {\textbf{Guideline:} Changes in viewpoint and composition are allowed.
 As long as the structure and details of the scene (e.g., positions of walls/furniture, decorative elements) remain unchanged, the image should be considered scene-consistent.} \end{quote} \end{enumerate}

 \paragraph{Data Aggregation Strategy} To ensure evaluation reliability, each sample was assessed by three annotators, and we filtered the results to retain only methods with majority agreement.
-The final preference percentages in Table~\ref{tab:QuantitiveCompare} were then derived using the temperature-scaled normalization scheme mentioned in the main paper.
+The final preference percentages in Table 1 of the main paper were then derived using the temperature-scaled normalization scheme described therein.
 Specifically, for a prompt where $k$ methods are retained after consensus filtering, we assign a score contribution $w = 1/k^{\alpha}$ (where $\alpha=0.8$ serves as the temperature factor) to balance between approval and fractional voting, followed by normalization.